sajjad-limon/gmap-shortcode-plugin/README.md

 # Easy Google Map Shortcode Plugin

 A simple, lightweight WordPress plugin that allows you to display Google Maps anywhere using a shortcode.
+Just write the Shortcode name and display google maps on your website.

 ## Features